mattray/inspec-iggy/README.md

 # Requirements <a name="requirements"></a>

-Iggy generates compliance profiles for InSpec 2.3 and later, which includes the AWS and Azure resources.
+Iggy generates compliance profiles for InSpec 3 and later, requiring external resource packs for the AWS, Azure, and GCP resources.
 Because resources are continuing to be added to InSpec, you may want the latest version to support as much resource coverage as possible.
-It has currently been tested primarily with AWS but other InSpec-supported platforms should work as well.

-Written and tested with Ruby 2.6.
+Written and tested with Ruby 2.6 and InSpec 4.

 # Installation <a name="installation"></a>

 `inspec-iggy` is a plugin for InSpec.
-InSpec 2.3 or later is required.
+InSpec 3 or later is required.
 To install, use:

     $ inspec plugin install inspec-iggy